Tunable metamaterial: Metamaterial phase shifter

 In aerospace applications (for example) negative index metamaterials are likely candidates for tunable, compact and lightweight phase shifters.
 Because the designated metamaterials can handle the appropriate power levels, have strong dispersion characteristics, and are tunable in the microwave range these show potential to be desirable phase shifters.

 The YIG negative index metamaterial is a composite which actually utilizes ferrite material.
 As a metamaterial, the ferrite produces a resonant, (real) magnetic permeability μ' that is large enough to be comparable to the conventional ferrite phase shifter.
 The advantage of using a ferrite NIM material for phase shifter application is that it allows use of a ferrite in the negative magnetic permeability region near the FMR (ferromagnetic resonance frequency) when is relatively high and still maintains low losses.
 Near the FMR frequency, the magnitude of μ' is larger than that at frequencies away from it.
 Assuming the loss factor to be about the same for the NIM and the conventional ferrite phase shifter, we would expect a much improved performance using the NIM composite, since the phase shifts would be significantly higher owing to higher differential μ'.

 Liquid crystal tuning for metamaterials

+Tuning plasmonic resonances in metamaterials with liquid crystals

+Metamaterials containing metallic elements can support a wide range of plasmonic resonances.
+Introducing a liquid crystal layer into such structures enables control over the wavelength and amplitude of resonance peaks observed in transmittance or reflectance spectra.
+This tuning arises from reorienting the liquid crystal director, which modifies its dielectric permittivity tensor.
+Two main mechanisms are responsible: first, the sensitivity of plasmonic resonances to changes in the dielectric environment; and second, the influence of the liquid crystal on the polarization state of incident light before it interacts with the metallic components of the metastructure.

+Liquid crystals are therefore widely investigated for the active tuning of various plasmonic resonances, including localized surface plasmon resonances and surface lattice resonances in periodic arrays of nanoparticles, Tamm plasmon resonances, and others.